chickendining/Challenge-01/README.md

 ## Overview

 Welcome to the Pokédex Challenge!
-This project is designed as a take-home assignment for frontend developer candidates to demonstrate their skills in React, API integration, and modern web development practices.
+This project is designed as a take-home assignment for an intern frontend developer candidates to demonstrate their skills in React, API integration, and modern web development practices.

 Your task is to build a simple web application that displays a list of Pokémon using data from the [PokeAPI](https://pokeapi.co).
 The application should include features such as searching, pagination, and displaying details for each Pokémon.